 Background

-The hazel dormouse was once a common sight across much of the UK; however, loss and fragmentation of suitable habitat have contributed to a significant decline in populations.
+The hazel dormouse (Muscardinus avellanarius) was once a common sight across much of the UK; however, loss and fragmentation of suitable habitat have contributed to a significant decline in populations.
 As such the hazel dormouse is afforded both UK and European protection which makes it an offence to: deliberately disturb, capture, injure or kill them; damage or destroy their breeding or resting places; disturb or obstruct access to any place used by them for shelter; possess, or sell a wild dormouse.

 The hazel dormouse has a restricted UK population.
 They occur mainly in the southern counties especially: Devon, Somerset, Sussex and Kent, but are also patchily distributed across much of Wales, Cheshire, the Midlands and Yorkshire.
 Although hazel dormice are usually associated with broadleaved woodlands they occur in a wide variety of habitats including rural gardens, dense rhododendron, and reed beds.
-Therefore surveys should not be restricted to optimal habitat and instead should be undertaken in any woody habitat within their known range, which is likely to be affected by works.
+Therefore, surveys should not be restricted to optimal habitat and instead should be undertaken in any woody habitat within their known range, which is likely to be affected by works.

 Hazel dormice can be affected by various activities including: woodland and hedgerow management, the removal of hedgerows, woodland clearance, noise and lighting.
 In the majority of cases sensitive management can help prevent harm to dormice or their habitats, however, if this cannot be avoided a mitigation licence from Natural England will be required.
 EMEC Ecology can carry out hazel dormouse surveys, mitigation and licensing.